 At the hotel

-DVD/CD library, free WiFi, massage by arrangement, access to a nearby gym and golf club, fly‑fishing, discounted entry to Chatsworth House (10 per cent off) and Haddon Hall (50 per cent off).
-In rooms, flatscreen TV, Apple TV, DVD/CD player, open fireplace, Miller Harris bath products.
-Four rooms have minibars.
+Free WiFi, massage by arrangement, access to a nearby gym and golf club, fly‑fishing, discounted entry to Chatsworth House (10 per cent off) and Haddon Hall (50 per cent off).
+In rooms, flatscreen TV, open fireplace, Miller Harris bath products.

 Our favourite rooms